 Paper money (zhibi 紙幣) in China was first used during the Song period 宋 (960-1279), but had precursors as bills of exchange, which emerged during the late 8th century for long-distance trade.
 Chinese historians even see the use of white deer skin (bailupi bi 白鹿皮幣) during the Former Han period 前漢 (206 BCE-8 CE) as the first evidence of "paper money".
 The skin was valued at 400,000 copper coins.

 The economy of Tang China 唐 (618-907) grew faster than the central government was able to produce coins.
 In many places therefore copper coins were lacking.
 At the same time the commercialization of the economy had made progress, and many goods, in particular tea, were traded over long distances.
-In order to circumvent the lack of coins, and to save transport cost and the dangers of being robbed, tea merchants therefore invented a bill of exchange.
-It was called "flying money" (feiqian 飛錢) and was issued by merchant companies in the circuits of Tang China, and acknowledged by their representatives in the capital Chang'an, the so-called Capital Liaison Offices (jinzouyuan 進奏院).
-The bills were issued as tallies, of which one was given to the merchant, and the other directly sent to the counter-institution, which checked the authenticity of the bill before handing out money to the incoming merchant.
+In order to make balance the lack of coins, and to save transport cost and the danger of being robbed, tea merchants therefore invented a bill of exchange.
+It was called "flying money" (feiqian 飛錢) and was issued by merchant companies in the circuits of Tang China, and acknowledged by their representatives in the capital Chang'an 長安 (today's Xi'an 西安, Shaanxi), the so-called Capital Liaison Offices (jinzouyuan 進奏院).
+The bills were issued as two-part tallies, one of which was given to the merchant, and the other directly sent to the counter-institution, which checked the authenticity of the bill before handing out money to the incoming merchant.
 The bills were therefore also called "easy exchange" (bianhuan 便換).

-The need for money rose constantly, not just because the Song government had tremendous expenditure for the standing army, but also because the 9th century saw the introduction of a new tax system, the twice-taxation method (liangshuifa 兩稅法), which allowed or even required the payment of taxes in money instead of in kind.
+The need for money rose constantly in the 10th and 11th centuries, not just because the Song government had tremendous expenditure for the standing army, but also because the 9th century had seen the introduction of a new tax system, the twice-taxation method (liangshuifa 兩稅法), which allowed or even required the payment of taxes in money instead of in kind.
 Concurrently, urbanization, commerce and the integration of regions increased, and demanded a greater volume of money as a practical and impersonal means of payment.
 Indeed, there was no imperial dynasty in China who produced more copper coins than the Song.
-The particular use of heavy iron coins (tieqian 鐵錢) in Sichuan directly inspired local merchants to replace higher sums of money by a type of paper money.
+The particular use of heavy iron coins (tieqian 鐵錢) in Sichuan directly inspired local merchants to replace higher sums of money by paper money.
 Sixteen merchant companies decided to commonly issue paper notes (jiaozi 交子, guanzi 關子, huizi 會子) which worked like promissory notes.
 They were mainly used in Sichuan, but some also circulated in Shaanxi and elsewhere.

 These notes were not standardized, so the local government in 1023 decided to take over the responsibility over the issuing of the notes.
 They carried seals and a serial number, and were decorated with red and black patterns.
-The early jiaozi notes were denominated according to need, but later ones issued with fix denominations, like 10 guan 貫 (a string of 1,000 cash coins), 5 guan, 1 guan or 500 wen 文 (coins).
-The government paper-notes office (jiaozi wu 交子務) levied an exchange fee of 30 wen for each guan.
-The notes were mostly issued twice a year, particular when silk was spun and rice was ripe, and the merchants underwent great business, yet the jiaozi notes were also used for wholeseale business and large transactions like the purchase of real estate.
-Each note was valid for two years but was then exchangeable against a new one, printed on fresh paper.
-The government even cared for the notes to be covered (beijin 備金) by "real" money, but the amount of backed paper money was always negligible, and it was impossible to control inflation.
+The early jiaozi notes were denominated according to need, but later ones were issued in fix denominations, like 10 guan 貫 (a string of 1,000 cash coins), 5 guan, 1 guan or 500 wen 文 (coins).
+The government paper-notes office (jiaozi wu 交子務) levied an exchange fee of 30 wen for each guan, i.e. 3 per cent.
+The notes were mostly issued twice a year, particular when silk was spun and rice was ripe, and the merchants had great business.
+Yet the jiaozi notes were also used for other types of wholeseale business and large transactions like the purchase of real estate.
+Each note was valid for two years but was then exchangeable against a fresh one.
+The government even cared for the backing of notes (beijin 備金) by "real" money, but the share of backed paper money among the total sum was always negligible, and it was impossible to control inflation.
 In 1107 the paper currency was officially called qianyin 錢引 and became common also outside of Sichuan.
 Paper notes used by the common people were known as qianhuizi 錢會子.
 From 1161 on the Southern Song 南宋 (1127-1279) government promoted the use of paper money and issued large amounts of three-colour printed paper money.
 They were backed by 280,000 guan of copper money.
 In northern China, the Jin dynasty 金 (1115-1234) imitated the Song paper money and introduced the jiaochao 交鈔 currency.

 In 1374 Emperor Taizu 明太祖 (r.
 1368-1398) of the Ming dynasty 明 (1368-1644) founded the Supervisorate of Paper Money (baochao tijusi 寶鈔提舉司) which supervised the production of paper money.
 A year later the first set of Da-Ming baochao 大明寶鈔 notes was issued, made of mulberry bark.
-The one-guan 貫 note was valid 1,000 copper cash and had a size of 36.4× 22 cm, and was so the largest paper bill ever produced in China.
-According to the legend it was valid throughout the empire.
-In the middle was the image of a string of cash coins (qianguan 錢貫), on the smaller denominations unstringed coins.
+The one-guan 貫 note was valid 1,000 copper cash and had a size of 36.4×22cm, and was so the largest paper bill ever produced in China.
+According to the legend inscribed it was valid throughout the empire.
+In the middle was the image of a string of cash coins (qianguan 錢貫), and on the smaller denominations unstringed coins.
 On the foot of the note was written that it was issued by the Palace Secretariat (zhongshusheng 中書省), a valid type of money concurrently used with copper cash, that forgers would be punished, and notifiers highly rewarded.
-The last information was the date of issue.
+The last information written on the note was the date of issue.

-The bad experience of the Yuan and Ming regimes with the inflationary paper money were warnings to the Qing dynasty 清 (1644-1911) not to repeat the same error.
+The bad experience of the Yuan and Ming regimes with the inflationary paper money were warnings to the Qing dynasty 清 (1644-1911) not to repeat the same error (barring for a few years in the very early Qing period).
 Yet under greatest distress in the mid-19th century, the Xianfeng 咸豐 (1851-1861) administration could not but reform the monetary system.
 The Taiping rebellion 太平起義 had blocked the access of mint metals from southwest China, but more money was needed to fight the insurgents.
 The advisors of the Xianfeng emperor not only introduced copper coins with higher denominations than one, as well as coins made of other metals than brass, but also revived paper money in the shape of the Xianfeng baochao 咸豐寶鈔.
-The history of the monetary crisis during the Xianfeng reign and the attempts at remedy is very complex.
-Quite important is that the government earned some revenue by issuing the new types of money.
+The history of the monetary crisis during the Xianfeng reign-period and the attempts at remedy is very complex.
+Quite important is that the government earned some revenue by issuing these new types of money.